CybersecGen/Phishing-Incident-Investigation/README.md

 # Phishing Incident Investigation – Email Analysis & IOC Extraction ![Status](https://img.shields.io/badge/status-Completed-brightgreen)

-**Date:** 01-06-2025

-**Environment:** Simulated Global Payments Provider SOC
-**Domain:** Email Security / Threat Detection / SOC Investigation
+## Overview

-**Focus:** Phishing analysis, IOC extraction, and detection engineering in a cloud-enabled SOC environment
+Simulated a Phishing Attack on a Global Payment providers SOC to focus on Phishing analysis, IOC extraction, and detection engineering in a cloud-enabled SOC environment.

 ---

-## 1. Incident Overview
+### 1. Incident Overview

-A suspected phishing email was reported by an end user within the organization.
+A suspected phishing email was reported by an end user within the organisation.
 The message impersonated a legitimate service provider and attempted to redirect the user to a credential harvesting page.

 The objective of this investigation was to: